bobwya/bobwya/README.md

-    net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols. net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset for better KDE Desktop integration.
+    net-p2p/eiskaltdcpp  :  EiskaltDC++ is a cross-platform program that uses the Direct Connect and ADC protocols. net-p2p/syncthing : Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized. sys-apps/uksmstat : Simple tool to monitor and control UKSM. sys-auth/polkit-explorer : Polkit Explorer reads in a Polkit .policy file, parses its XML contents, and presents the information it contains, on a more human-readable GUI window. www-client/firefox-kde-opensuse : Firefox web browser, with OpenSUSE Patchset for better KDE Desktop integration.

 Credit to the Arch AUR firefox-kde-opensuse PKGBUILD script used as the main basis for the  www-client/firefox-kde-opensuse (OpenSUSE KDE patchset) ebuild.